ahmishra/DevExplorer/README.md

 - Finnaly, post blogs to share your ideas, news, or any other things with other users!

 ## Installation
 To install DevExplorer onto your PC follow these instructions!
+(It is also recomended that you install DevExplorer onto a Virtual Enviorment to avoid dependency errors!)
 1. First method is to use the GIT CLI `git clone https://github.com/ahmishra/DevExplorer.git`
 2. If you don't have the GIT CLI installed, you may simply download the ZIP of the project, then simply extract the ZIP file
 3. Open your Command Prompt or Terminal and change your directory to where you installed DevExplorer, for example it might look like this